Dentures Mesquite

 Partial Dentures

 Partial dentures work to replace multiple teeth at a time, typically when a dental bridge is not enough.
-For example, they can replace multiple consecutive teeth on opposite sides of the mouth.
+For example, they can replace several consecutive teeth on opposite sides of the mouth.
 Instead of being held in place through natural suction, this denture is built with metal hooks that wrap around other teeth.

 Full Dentures

-Implant-Retained Dentures
+Implant Dentures

-Implant-retained dentures take tooth replacement another step further.
+Implant dentures take tooth replacement another step further.
 These dentures are customized to fit on top of implants placed inside the jawbone.
 They are ideal for creating a more stable foundation, making basic tasks even easier than before.

 How Dentures Are Made